 On our undergraduate degree programmes, you can study different aspects of anthropology, geography and environment, human biology and behaviour and wildlife conservation.
 Most of our courses also offer you opportunities to study abroad or spend a year in professional practice.
+Exploring the world though a human lens and our place within it.

 Explore what it means to be human by studying culture, history, arts, biology and evolution.